Grinderofl/Tempest/readme.md

 #### Self-hosting generators

 Sometimes you might want to have your generator without the extra `tempest` commands.
 There `(will be)` an option in New generator to create a fresh template with all prerequisites, there's also a sample with a self-hosted generator.

+To describe the process of self-hosting:

+1) Create Generator Context (use `GeneratorContextFactory` static methods)
+2) Create Generator Bootstrapper (use `GeneratorBootstrapperFactory` instanced methods)
+3) Execute the strapper

 #### Other parameters for tempest: